chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ##### Services Job Settings

-The `services` data type has two jobs, one to mark services as disconnected when the elapsed time since Automate last received a health check message exceeds the threshold, and one to delete services when the time since the last health check exceeds the threshold.
+The `services` data type has two jobs, one to mark services as disconnected when the elapsed time since Chef Automate last received a health check message exceeds the threshold, and one to delete services when the time since the last health check exceeds the threshold.